 IRS Offer in Compromise

-Is it possible to fully and completely eliminate back taxes, penalties, and interest at a discount?
+Can you fully eliminate back taxes, penalties, and interest at a discount?

 Yes.
 The Internal Revenue Service can reduce the amount that a taxpayer owes through a program known as the IRS Offer in Compromise (OIC).